AhmetEkremAkel/16-bit-Carry-Lookahead-Adder/README.md

 # 16-bit-Carry-Lookahead-Adder
 !
-There are some errors in the shematic ı will fix it
+There are some errors in the shematic I will fix it

 16 bit Carry Lookahead Adder design in Verilog.
 In top module CLA are again connected via CLA logic.